Taylor Ward: 2021–2022: Emergence in the outfield

 Ward began the 2022 season on the 10-day injured list with a groin strain he endured during a spring training game.
 He made his season debut on April 16, going 2-for-3 with a solo home run against the Texas Rangers.
 On April 25, Ward hit two home runs and provided all the offense in his first multi-homer game, a 3–0 victory over the Cleveland Guardians.
 On April 27, later in the same series against Cleveland, Ward went 3-for-4 with a double, a walk, his second career grand slam, and a triple, falling a single shy from hitting for the cycle in the 9–5 victory.
 Ward was named the American League Player of the Week for April 25 – May 1, a span where he batted .448 with a .484 on-base percentage, a 1.000 slugging percentage, 10 runs scored, and 11 RBIs.
-On May 20, Ward exited a game against the Oakland Athletics after colliding with the right field wall and was considered day-to-day.
+On May 14, Ward hit a grand slam in a 9–1 win over the Oakland Athletics.
+On May 20, Ward exited a game against the Athletics after colliding with the right field wall and was considered day-to-day.
 Ward suffered a hamstring injury in a game against the Philadelphia Phillies on June 3 and was placed on the injured list on June 5.
 He returned to the Angels' lineup on June 14.
 Midway through the season, it was discovered that Ward's bat speed had dropped by about 4 mph since his wall collision in May.
 Between the collision and the end of July, Ward batted .217 with a .610 on-base plus slugging percentage (OPS), a decrease from his pre-injury numbers.
 On August 13, Ward hit a walk-off two-run home run in the 11th inning of a game against the Minnesota Twins, his second career walk-off homer, to win 5–3.
 In late August, Ward did not make the Angels' trip for a series against the Toronto Blue Jays because of a Canadian travel ban against foreign nationals who had not received a COVID-19 vaccine.
 Ward finished the 2022 season batting .281 with 23 home runs and 65 RBIs in 135 games.
-His .281 batting average and .360 OBP was the highest among qualified Angels batters and his 3.7 Wins Above Replacement (WAR) was third-most on the team.
+His .281 batting average and .360 OBP was the highest among qualified Angels batters, and his 3.7 Wins Above Replacement (WAR) was third-most on the team.